Rosh-Made/rosh-made/blog/2021-06-21-my-bran-new-blog.md

 title: "Sustainable Swaps | Kitchen "
 published: true
 date: 2021-08-20T03:36:50.582Z
+description: >-
+  PURPOSE:

-description: "PURPOSE: To reduce plastic usage in the kitchen and adapting to sustainable alternatives. "
+  To reduce plastic usage in the kitchen and adapting to sustainable alternatives.
 featuredimage: /assets/img_5176.jpg
 tags:
   - LIFESTYLE
 ---
+PURPOSE:

+To reduce plastic usage in the kitchen and adapting to sustainable alternatives.

 PROBLEM:

 Let’s talk about an issue that we hear on a daily basis and we use willingly or unwillingly.